MechaNeurons/fuzzy-logic-rs/readme.md

 # Fuzzy-Logic-rs

-> [!CAUTION]
-> This repository is not complete yet.
-If you have any suggestions on how to make it better please send me an [email](mailto:s.mohammad.amin.sadat@gmail.com).
-> I will update it frequently.
+In this project I've tried to implement a simple and lightweight implementation of fuzzy logic only using std.

 > Please follow for more updates!

+> The Mamdani type I is completed, with all regular features.
+Please refer to [documentation](https://mechaneurons.github.io/fuzzy-logic-rs/docs/doc1/) or for a quick start check out [examples](https://mechaneurons.github.io/fuzzy-logic-rs/examples/).

 ## Documentation
-You can view a complete documentation at [here.](https://mechaneurons.github.io/Fuzzy-Logic-rs/)
+You can view a complete documentation at [here.](https://mechaneurons.github.io/fuzzy-logic-rs/)

-In this project I've tried to implement a simple and lightweight implementation of fuzzy logic only using std.

-## Membership Functions

-I have implemented some useful membership functions.
-Also you can define a custom membership function if you like using `::new()` .
-Here is a List of all implemented membership functions.

-1. Triangular
-2. Trapezoidal
-3. Linear-z
-4. Linear-s
-5. step-down
-6. step-up
-7. Gaussian
-8. Double-Gaussian
-9. Bell shape

 ## Inference Systems